heavyai/heavyai/docs/source/usage.rst

 Use :meth:`Connection.select_ipc_gpu` to select data into a ``GpuDataFrame``, provided by `cudf`_.
-To use this method, **the Python code must be running on the same machine as the OmniSci installation AND you must have an NVIDIA GPU installed.**
+To use this method, **the Python code must be running on the same machine as the HeavyDB installation AND you must have an NVIDIA GPU installed.**

 .. code-block:: python